WillFlame14/rs-docs/docs/learning-path/level-6.md

 ### Elimination Notes
 Global elimination notes are written when:
 - a delayed playable card (or 2) is called to discard
-- a delayed playable card (or 2) is given permission to discard while there were 2+ clues
+- a delayed playable card (or 2) is given *Permission To Discard* while there were 2+ clues

-In other situations, elim may not apply, or even if it does (e.g. from an unexpected play), it does not count as providing a safe action.
+In other situations, elimination may not apply, or even if it does (e.g. from an unexpected play), it does not count as providing a safe action.

 ## Special Discards